exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- The connection to the database is not possible and/or sporadically interrupted (restarting), or the database service is not available.
+"- The connection to the database is not possible and/or sporadically interrupted (restarting), or the database service is not available"
-- The database does not start due any disk space issue.
-- The database does not start after an update.
+"- The database does not start due any disk space issue" "- The database does not start after an update"
-- The VPN Tunnel does not function, and a database connection is therefore not possible.
+"- The VPN Tunnel does not function, and a database connection is therefore not possible"

 ## Major